ujaladev15/Mini-Logistics-Delivery-Management-System/README.md

-# SwiftRoute — Mini Logistics & Delivery Management System
+# Mini Logistics & Delivery Management System

 A full-stack logistics platform with role-based access for Customers, Drivers, and Admins.